 - DEXA measures bone density (standard medical use) or whole-body composition (longevity use) depending on protocol.

-- Bone density DEXA is often insurance-covered for standard indications; body composition DEXA is typically self-pay at $50-150.
+- Bone density DEXA is often insurance-covered for standard indications; body composition DEXA is $100 self-pay through our imaging partners.

 - DEXA is substantially more accurate than BIA or calipers for body composition.